Impactful Ways Queuing Software Helps Business Reduce Customer Complaints

 The main thing consumers expect from customer service is strong communication.
 One of the most alienating things a business can do to its customers is make them feel unimportant.
 That is why personalization has become something customers have come to expect.
 According to data from McKinsey, 71% of customers expect companies to deliver personalized interactions, and 76% get frustrated when that doesn’t happen.
 If you want to have happy customers, remaining connected to them through communication and personalization is important.
 But many organizations struggle to offer this at scale.

 To help enterprises offer excellent customer service with improved personalization, QLess has bi-directional communication features that enable back-and-forth conversation.
-This will go a long way toward decreasing customer complaints by ensuring customers feel their conversation needs are met.
+This goes a long way toward decreasing customer complaints by ensuring customers feel their conversation needs are met.
 They can simply message the staff through the QLess platform if they have questions.
-Whether they are running late, want to provide an update for their appointment, or are confused about the process, the communication features enable customers to have their voices heard.
+Customers can communicate about running late, provide updates, or express their confusion with the process by using the communication features.

 These features also allow enterprises to add personalization to their customer experience.
-Greeting every customer who enters and ensuring their communication needs are met isn’t easy, particularly for large businesses with many customers.
-But with QLess, enterprises can send automated greetings when customers check into lines, schedule messages to send at different intervals, and ensure consumers feel attended to.
+It’s challenging for large businesses with many customers to greet every customer who enters and meet their communication needs.
+With QLess, enterprises can automate greetings, schedule messages at different intervals, and ensure customers feel attended to.

 The more personalized the experience is, the happier your customers will be.
 According to Startup Bonsai, 80% of consumers are more likely to buy from a company that offers a tailored experience.
 Conversely, if you aren’t offering a personalized experience and provide poor communication, you’ll see an influx of customer complaints.
 QLess empowers enterprises with scalable communication features that ensure customers feel important and like more than a number.